ClozeLine/Income-Statement-Analyzer/README.md

 ## Picture of the Program
 ![Screenshot of the program in use](IncomeStatementAnalyzerScreenshot.png)

+## Contributing

+Contributions are welcome!
+Feel free to fork the repository and submit pull requests.

 ## Features to be added
 - Tooltip: Hovering over the elements gives you their function
 - Interactive Graph: Be able to zoom and move around the embedded graph